ckormanyos/Osek_pi_spigot_metal/README.md

 hybrid assembly/C++ code shortly after reaching `main()`.

-The pi-spigot calculation runs continuously and successively in the application idle-task.
-LED-blinky and calculation progress presented on an LCD display are controlled in a higher-priority extended task named `T1`.
+The pi-spigot calculation runs continuously and successively in the application's idle-task.
+LED-blinky and calculation progress presented on an LCD display are controlled within a higher-priority extended task named `T1`.
 Calculation correctness is verified with a hash sum of the character representation of the digits computed.

-Compact code size is in focus and the entire project easily fits within 32k of program code, with slight variations depending on the target system selected.
+Compact code size is in focus and the entire project compiles to about 16k of program code, with slight variations depending optimization options.
-The calculation does, however, require ample RAM of about 2 Mbyte.
+The calculation does, however, require ample RAM of about 1.5 Mbyte.

 # Prototype Project